awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 **Example 1: Targeting tags using a key\-value pair to restart EC2 instances**

 This example restarts all EC2 instances that are tagged with a key of *Department* and a value of *HumanResources*\.
-The target parameter uses the *InstanceId* parameter from the Automation document\.
+The target parameter uses the *InstanceId* parameter from the runbook\.
 The example uses an additional parameter to run the automation by using an Automation service role \(also called an *assume role*\)\.

 ```
 aws ssm start-automation-execution \